gitpetr/Chi_app/README.markdown

 1) Before installation make sure that you installed PostgreSQL, Imagemagik, QT4.

-To install Imagemagik and QT in Mac use homebrew:
+To install Imagemagik and QT on Mac just use the homebrew:

   `$ brew install imagemagick`
   `$ brew install qt4`

-2) In `config/` create `database.yml` from `database.example.yml`.
-Give a password in database.yml in test and development sections.
+2) In `app/config/` create `database.yml` using `database.example.yml` as an example.
+Give a password in database.yml in test and development sections if you need.

-3) In `config/initializers/` create `secret_token.rb` from `secret_token.example.rb`
+3) In `app/config/initializers/` create `secret_token.rb` using `secret_token.example.rb` as an example.

-4) To prepare databases ans setup gems:
+4) Prepare databases and setup gems:

 ```shell
 $ cd app_name